 No, the signal in our Tabcat product will not interfere with a microchip, a cat flap magnet or a cat flap that has been coordinated with a microchip.

 Apart from the name, the only difference is the Tabcat comes with a protective case to help you attach the tag to your cat’s collar.
 The Loc8tor Lite does not include the cases (These are available to purchase separately.) but it does include adhesive strips and keyring cords.

 Can I return my Tabcat if it’s not right for me?

-Your satisfaction is very important to us so Tabcat comes with a 30 day money back guarantee.
-All you have to do is a) contact the Customer Satisfaction Team on firstname.lastname@example.org, b) complete the product Returns Form and c) return the form and the product in its original condition and packaging to Loc8tor, Octagon House, The Ridgeway, London, NW7 1RL, UK.
-We’d recommend that you send it “signed for” as we can’t be responsible for items lost in the post.
+Your satisfaction is very important to us so Tabcat comes with a 30 day return policy.
+All you have to do is a) contact the Customer Satisfaction Team on firstname.lastname@example.org, b) complete the product Returns Form and c) return the form and the product in its original condition and packaging to Tabcat, 7220 Bob Bullock Loop, Suite 4-A, Laredo, TX 78041.
+We’d recommend that you send it “signed for” as we can’t be responsible for items lost in the mail.
 For more details please download our Returns Form now.